 Through this process of ‘othering’, natural economic competition is transmuted into an adversarial relationship with existential, zero-sum implications.
 Hence, a rampant over-securitization helps give rise to dangerous messianic narratives that help propel a new Cold War.
 In this light, it is important for policymakers and statesmen to be skeptical of pervasive securitization in strategic debates and to recast competition in healthier geo-economic terms.

-As Chas Freeman notes, “the operative contest between China and America is not between competing political ideals, but between the two countries’ abilities to exercise wealth and power, maintain domestic tranquility, and inspire emulation.”
+As Chas Freeman notes, “the operative contest between China and America is not between competing political ideals, but between the two countries’ abilities to exercise wealth and power, maintain domestic tranquility, and inspire emulation.”1Former Assistant Secretary of Defense for International Security Affairs.
+Former U.S. Ambassador to Saudi Arabia.
+Former U.S. Diplomat in China.
 A disproportionate emphasis on security in Sino-American relations increases the risk of miscalculation and false application of militarized thinking and policies to all areas of potential disagreement—especially in formulating a new grand strategy befitting the 21st century.

 The United States and China cover a massive geographic space and boast ample resources and wealth as well as a large population, making them great powers.
 Their histories, cultures, and (state) ideologies profoundly differ, animating contrasting strategic cultures that alter their conceptions of geopolitics.
 What is more, while China has been a continental power for most of its history, America’s strategic identity is tied to being a maritime power—and a truly global one since the end of the Second World War.